youngboy/engine-docs/source/setup-node.md

 There are three ways to run Engine with a Node GraphQL server:

-1) A quick install (for most needs)
+1) A quick install a.k.a sidecar deployment (for most needs)
 2) A single proxy (for applications with more than one GraphQL server)
 3) A standalone Docker Engine deployment (for teams opting out of the sidecar deployment for various reasons)

-For more information on the quick install a.k.a. sidecar deployment, see the [`apollo-engine` npm page](https://npmjs.com/package/apollo-engine/).
+For more information on the quick install option, see the [`apollo-engine` npm page](https://npmjs.com/package/apollo-engine/).

-We encourage you to [contact us](mailto: support@apollodata.com) with feedback or for help if you encounter problems running the Engine proxy, or join us in the public [#engine Slack Channel](https://www.apollographql.com/#slack).
+We encourage you to [contact us](mailto:support@apollodata.com) with feedback or for help if you encounter problems running the Engine proxy, or join us in the public [#engine Slack Channel](https://www.apollographql.com/#slack).

 Once you've chosen a configuration, follow the steps below to start your Engine service.